 Enable Windows LAPS

-Windows LAPS is enabled in the Azure Portal (https://portal.azure.com).
+The activation of Windows LAPS is done in the Microsoft Entra admin center (https://portal.azure.com).

-Open Azure Active Directory > Devices > Device Settings and enable the feature Enable Azure AD Local Administrator Password Solution (LAPS)
+Open Identity > Devices > All devices > Device Settings and enable the feature Enable Microsoft Entra Local Administrator Password Solution (LAPS)

 Configure Windows LAPS